Musharraf unlikely to return: PPP

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: PPP senior leader Syed Khursheed Shah did not see the possibility of former president General (R) Pervez Musharraf’s returning to the country.
+ISLAMABAD: Pakistan People’s Party (PPP) senior leader Syed Khursheed Shah did not see the possibility of former president General (R) Pervez Musharraf’s returning to the country.

-The former Senate chairman said it is a matter of grave concern that a person who has been declared an absconder and whose warrants of arrest have been issued by various courts in the country has been allowed to file his nomination papers, conditionally.
-It appears that those who abrogated or hold the Constitution in abeyance and are fugitive from justice are at a premium in Pakistan.
+“Gen (R) Pervez Musharraf would not return to Pakistan,” he said in his reaction to the court direction, in which the apex court had asked the former military ruler to appear in court on June 13 and assured him that he would not be arrested.

-ISLAMABAD: PPP senior leader Syed Khursheed Shah did not see the possibility of former president General (R) Pervez Musharraf’s returning to the country.
+ISLAMABAD: Pakistan People’s Party (PPP) senior leader Syed Khursheed Shah did not see the possibility of former president General (R) Pervez Musharraf’s returning to the country.

+“Gen (R) Pervez Musharraf would not return to Pakistan,” he said in his reaction to the court direction, in which the apex court had asked the former military ruler to appear in court on June 13 and assured him that he would not be arrested.

 Comments